-A ‘first person’ essay published in Illinois Issues, November, 2001.
+A ‘first person’ essay, Island Grove Afternoon was published in Illinois Issues, November, 2001.
 Alvin later told me he thought the story needn’t seem so sad.
-The article is Island Grove Afternoon.
 My original text, more complete, follows below.

 It is the church standing alone in the countryside that first intrigues a visitor to the parish of Island Grove.
 St. Joseph’s is a shapely little building of red bricks whose narrow sides rise to a steep sloping roof of black shingles.
 Its tall tower, compact, protruding slightly from the front, holds a brown wood door within a curving portal that ascends to an elegant point.
 Nearby is the parish house and across the road is the cemetery, a little square of lawn on the edge of an open field.
 Beyond the land unfolds in fields as far as the eye can see.

 My cousin, Alvin Mammoser, lives just down the road from the parish church.
 He works a farm where his great grandfather began in the 1870s.
 Alvin’s father and grandfather and uncles lay in the little cemetary of the church.
 And now he will be the last generation to farm here – he will not hand on the farm to one of his sons.
 I left Chicago on the third of July and drove 200 miles downstate to spend an afternoon with my cousin, to find out why.
 I learned that no farm bill will help them, if a family farm cannot survive in this place of living heritage and deep attachment to the land.
 And when these farms disappear, then the face of our state will irrevocably change.